Third Grade

 Celebrations and Themes

 All St. Paul’s students participate in a special week called National Lutheran School’s Week.
 Events are planned to highlight our role as a Christian school.
-Each day we have a special theme in which to dress, an item that is donated to the Women’s Resource Center, a mini chapel to connect the theme of the week, and a fun school-wide activity.
+Each day we have a special theme in which to dress, an item that is donated to the Grace House, a mini chapel to connect the theme of the week, and a fun school-wide activity.

 A Special Experience